 It is of course possible to sell property and not have a chargeable gain in excess of the CGT annual exempt amount, in which case there would be no requirement to report the sale.
 This could be the case where either the property has not increased in value, the gain was covered by the losses brought forward from the previous years, or the gain is wholly or partly covered by a relief such as PRR or Lettings Relief.

-The main idea behind the two reliefs is that CGT is not payable for the period in which the taxpaying individual lives in the property as their main residence, with further relief available under certain circumstances, most notably at the end of the period of ownership regardless of occupancy and if the property has been let.
-However, these two additional reliefs are now under further review as part of the proposed changes.
+The main idea behind PPR relief is that CGT is not payable for the period in which you live in the property as your main residence, with further relief available at the end of the period of ownership regardless of occupancy.
+However, PRR and Lettings Relief have recently undergone significant changes:

-- Restricting lettings relief to periods where the homeowner is in “shared occupancy” with a tenant.
-This effectively rules out periods where the homeowner does not live in the property and is letting to a third party.
+- Lettings Relief is now restricted to periods where you (the homeowner) are in ‘shared occupancy’ with a tenant.
+This effectively excludes you from relief periods where you do not live in the property and are letting to a third party.

 It’s important to note that the garden or grounds of a dwelling house may also qualify for PPR.
 Where the area of garden or grounds (including the site of the house) does not exceed 0.5 hectares, relief is automatically available for the whole area.

 In some cases, PPR may be available for grounds larger than 0.5 hectares, provided that the area is required for the reasonable enjoyment of the property as a private residence.
 In such cases, HMRC expects you to disclose the scope of relief on your tax return.
 It will strengthen your case by exhibiting comparable properties in terms of the size and value of the house and buildings, the ratio of those gardens, and the nature of the property’s location.
 Specialist land agents are used to assembling the required comparisons in support of a claim for tax relief.